-In this section, we devise three experiments to demonstrate the enhanced capability of CL to satisfy complex objectives relative to standard policy based RL:
+In this section, we devise three experiments to demonstrate the enhanced capability of CL to satisfy complex objectives relative to standard policy-based RL:

-- 1. Production Objective: Generate compounds that possess a target scaffold.
-Curriculum: Achieve a state of productivity by decomposing the target scaffold into simpler sequential substructures with gradually increasing structural complexity. - Production Objective: Generate compounds that are drug-like and satisfy a molecular docking constraint.23 Curriculum: Achieve a state of productivity by first teaching the agent to sample compounds with Tanimoto (2D) similarity to a reference ligand. - 3.
-Production Objective: Generate compounds that are drug-like satisfy a molecular docking constraint.23 Curriculum: Achieve a state of productivity by first teaching the agent to sample compounds with 3D shape-based similarity to a reference ligand (see Methods for more details on 3D shape-based similarity).^{24,25}
+Production Objective: Generate compounds that possess a target scaffold.
+Scoring Function: matching substructure to target scaffold.
+Curriculum Objective: Achieve a state of productivity by decomposing the target scaffold into simpler sequential substructures with gradually increasing structural complexity.
+Scoring Function: matching sequential substructures.

+- Production Objective: Generate compounds that are drug-like and satisfy a molecular docking constraint.23 Scoring Function: docking constraint and QED.23 Curriculum Objective: Guide the agent to sample compounds with Tanimoto (2D) similarity to a reference ligand.
+Scoring Function: Tanimoto (2D) similarity to the reference ligand. - Production Objective: Generate compounds that are drug-like satisfy a molecular docking constraint.23 Scoring Function: docking constraint and QED.23 Curriculum Objective: Guide the agent to sample compounds with 3D shape-based similarity (ROCS) to a reference ligand (see Methods).^{24,25} Scoring Function: ROCS (3D) similarity to the reference ligand.

-For experiments 2 and 3, we further define a "Low" (0.5) and "High" (0.8 for Tanimoto (2D) and 0.75 for the 3D shape-based similarity) scenario denoting the minimum score the agent must achieve with the Curriculum Objective activated before proceeding to the Production Objective.
+For experiments 2 and 3, we further define a "Low" (0.5) and "High" (0.8 for Tanimoto and 0.75 for ROCS) scenario denoting the minimum score the agent must achieve with the Curriculum Objective activated before proceeding to the Production Objective.
 The purpose of these scenarios is to investigate the effect of variable degrees of agent Curriculum Objective knowledge on compound sampling in the Production Phase and how it impacts the state of productivity.

 Experiment 1: Target Scaffold Construction.
 As an initial example, we show that CL can guide the agent to generate compounds possessing a relatively complex scaffold that is not present in the training set for the prior (Fig. 2).
-The dihydro-pyrazoloquinazoline scaffold was identified as a promising starting point for PDK1 inhibitor design owing to good cell permeability and low promiscuity.22 The goal is to generate compounds that possess the scaffold, mimicking an analogue series generation.
-We first demonstrate that the task is too complex for standard policy based RL and denote this as baseline RL

-(see Supporting Information Fig. S1).
-In the baseline experiment, the only component in the scoring function is the dihydro-pyrazologuinazoline scaffold.
+The dihydro-pyrazoloquinazoline scaffold was identified as a promising starting point for PDK1 inhibitor design owing to good cell permeability and low promiscuity and initial SAR analysis kept the phenyl substituent constant.22 The goal is to generate compounds that possess this target scaffold.
+We first demonstrate that the task is too complex for standard policy-based RL and denote this as baseline RL (Supplementary Fig. 1).
+In the baseline experiment, the only component in the scoring function is target scaffold.
 Each generated compound scores either 1.0 or 0.5, denoting whether the scaffold is present or not, respectively.
 The average score of the baseline experiment does not exceed 0.5 across 2000 epochs, indicating the scaffold is not found.
 Given that the scaffold is not present in the training set, the likelihood of sampling a compound possessing the scaffold is much lower and the inability to do so prevents meaningful agent learning.
 It is worth noting that provided unlimited time, baseline RL will almost surely find the scaffold due to sampling stochasticity.
 On the other hand, CL can accelerate convergence by decomposing the target scaffold into simpler substructures with gradually increasing structural complexity (Fig. 2).
 There are 5 Curriculum Objectives, each assigned to successively more complex substructures with Curriculum Progression Criterion thresholds of 0.8.
 The agent is tasked to generate compounds possessing each substructure until the average score is 0.8.
 When a Curriculum Progression Criterion is satisfied, the successive and more complex Curriculum Objective is activated.
 A sharp decrease in average score accompanies each Curriculum Objective update, e.g., at approximately epoch 150 (Fig. 2), as it is unlikely that currently sampled compounds will also possess the successive substructure, by chance.
 Over the course of training, the agent learns to generate compounds possessing increasingly complex substructures until the target scaffold is constructed.